A Tale of Two Categories: Inductive groupoids and Cross-connections: Conclusion

 Another possible development consists in involving categories enhanced with an appropriate topology.
 Many natural groupoid-based structures like pseudogroups of transformations and \'etale groupoids~\cite{resende} come with inbuilt topology by the very definition, and a topological version of the theory of inductive groupoids has already been considered by Rajan \cite{arr}.
 This suggests that topological variants of the theory of cross-connections should be possible and might be relevant.

 A further direction is associated with the generalisations of the categorical structures involved.
 Several generalisations of inductive groupoids have been proposed and studied in the recent years (see \cite{armstrong,lawsonordered0,wangureg,swang2018}, for instance).
 On the other side, the cross-connections of \emph{consistent categories} (which are generalisations of normal categories) have been considered in \cite{conc}.
-It may be worthwhile to explore the inter-connections between the categorical structures arising from these generalizations.
+It may be worthwhile to explore the inter-connections between the categorical structures arising from these generalisations.
 In particular, our results can guide in the characterisation of the cross-connection constructions corresponding to the aforementioned generalisations of inductive groupoids.
+In this regard, as the anonymous referee has pointed out, ``the cross-connections might prove a useful tool for non-regular semigroups and rings, where inductive groupoids and their generalisations fail, since the latter rely on idempotents whereas the former (in theory at least) do not''.